THE COLLECTED WRITINGS OF RABBI PINKY SCHMECKELSTEIN

 How much more so in Eretz Hakoidesh.
 So I intend to start a letter campaign from here in my office in New York at Yeshivas Chipass Emess.
 No exemptions!
 We here in the golus will provide the spiritual safeguarding of the State, while our brethren in Eretz Yisroel must be prepared to fight to the last man.

 Indeed, it would not be unprecedented if we were to take over the role of spiritual safeguard.
 Because, also in this week's Parsha, we see the descendants of Aron Hacoihain appointed as the principal Priests of Klal Yisroel, while Moisheh Rabbeinu's descendants are relegated to support positions.
 Why does Aron Hacoihain get to steal away the the spiritual leadership of the nation from Moisheh?

 According to Reb Hai Gaon, Aron was able to engineer a boardroom takeover after securing support of several key institutional investors.
 But Rabbeinu Tam holds that Aron won the Kehunah during the regular Wednesday night poker game in which Aron, Moisheh, Yehoshua, and Kulayv Ben Yefuneh were members.

 But according to the RAMBAM, the Reboinoisheloilum gave Aron the Kehuna to keep him out of trouble.
 The last thing Klal Yisroel needed was for Aron to get involved in complex decisions.
-According to the Medrash Rabbah, he couldn't even program his own Tivo.
+According to the Medrash Rabbah, he couldn't even program his own iPhone.